 When reviewing all of the variables and the life cycle cost analysis is clear that galvanized steel has a higher life cycle cost than aluminum (see TIMP report Appendix 2).
 Staff along with our consultant feel that it would be prudent to take advantage of the lower life cycle cost of utilizing aluminum.
 However, further detailed design is required to ensure that dampening the barrier to prevent vibration is possible in this application.
-During the detailed design stage the cost associated with dampening the aluminum barrier will be reviewed and if found that dampening the aluminum.
+During the detailed design stage the cost associated with dampening the aluminum barrier will be reviewed and if found that dampening the aluminum would not be cost adverse, staff will proceed with the design utilizing aluminum.
 If found that in this application, dampening the aluminum barrier is not possible or cost prohibitive staff will proceed with a galvanized steel barrier.
 Staff will report back to Council via Council Memo once a final material has been established, in order for Council to be aware of the expected final product.